rbuskens/spinnaker.github.io/documentation/getting_started.md

         gcloud compute ssh spinnaker-test --ssh-flag="-L 8084:localhost:8084" --ssh-flag="-L 9000:localhost:9000" --ssh-flag="-L 8087:localhost:8087"

 ## Step 3: Install and run Spinnaker
+(Note: If you are running on AWS and provisioned an instance using one of the pre-baked Spinnaker-Ubuntu AMIs, you can skip ahead to Step 4.)

 If you have chosen to run Spinnaker inside an Amazon Web Services or Google Compute Engine VM, please ssh into the VM.

 Irrespective of the machine on which you have chosen to run Spinnaker, at the command prompt, type in (or cut-and-paste) the following